hyperledger/identus-mediator/README.md

     - The mediator is responsible for storing and making these user messages available for delivery to the intended recipients.
      For existing users, please utilize the migration script migration_mediator_collection.js to migrate the collection.

-  ℹ️ For existing users, please utilize the migration script[migration_mediator_collection.js](migration_mediator_collection.js) to migrate the collection.
+    - For existing users, please utilize the migration script [migration_mediator_collection.js](migration_mediator_collection.js) to migrate the collection.

 ## Run